Tencent/TenDBCluster-TSpider/Documentation/op-guide/Tdbctl-failover-en.md

 ## Fault discovery
 Unlike TSpider and TenDB nodes that discover faults through peripheral detection, Tdbctl's fault discovery relies more on the fault detection mechanism of the MGR scheme itself to determine faults.
-Specific details can refer to the document[MySQL GROUP REPLICATION](https://dev.mysql.com/doc/refman/5.7/en/group-replication-network-partitioning.html)
+Specific details can refer to the document [MySQL GROUP REPLICATION](https://dev.mysql.com/doc/refman/5.7/en/group-replication-network-partitioning.html)

 ## Failover
 After detecting a fault, MGR will remove the faulty node from the replication group and promote a slave node to be the master node through election to ensure service.
-Information such as the status of specific group members can be use MGR[group-replication-monitoring](https://dev.mysql.com/doc/refman/5.7/en/group-replication-monitoring.html)
+Information such as the status of specific group members can be use MGR [group-replication-monitoring](https://dev.mysql.com/doc/refman/5.7/en/group-replication-monitoring.html).

 Since our mysql.servers table records all routing information of MGR nodes, in addition to the fault removal function of the MGR itself, we also need to remove the faulty node from the mysql.servers table, otherwise it will affect the DDL request of the cluster.
 ```sql